GSejas/markdown-toolbar/assets/icons/README.md

 # Icon Set Documentation

-This directory contains SVG icons for all markdown toolbar commands in the VS Code extension.
+This directory contains SVG icons for all Markdown Extended Toolbar commands in the VS Code extension.

 ## Icon Categories